aristanetworks/atd-public/labguides/source/media-IP.Intro.rst

             leaf4(config)#ip route 172.16.15.0/24 10.127.34.3

       .. note::
-         We added the entire prefix for the static route but we could of also put the specific host address.
+         We added the entire prefix for the static route but we could have also put the specific host address.
 Normally your internal security policies will dictate which approach to take

-3. Validate end-to-end connectivity once IP addresses and static routes have been configured
+4. Validate end-to-end connectivity from the hosts once IP addresses and static routes have been configured from the previous steps

    1. Log into **Host 2** and verify there is reachability to **Host 1**